Ade-yem/E-validify/documentation.md

     - `200 OK`: User logged out successfully.
     - `401 Unauthorized`: User not logged in.

+- `POST /validate`: Validate an email address using the E-mail Check Invalid or Disposable Domain API.
+  - Request body parameters:
+    - `email`: The email address to validate.
+  - Response:
+    - `200

+ OK`: Email address validated successfully.
+      - Response body:
+        - `is_valid`: Boolean indicating if the email is valid.
+        - `is_disposable`: Boolean indicating if the email is from a disposable domain.
+    - `400 Bad Request`: Invalid request parameters.
+    - `401 Unauthorized`: User not logged in.

-- `POST /validate-email`: Validate an email address using the E-mail Check Invalid or Disposable Domain API.
+- `POST /validate-guest`: Validate an email address for guest user using the E-mail Check Invalid or Disposable Domain API.
   - Request body parameters:
     - `email`: The email address to validate.
   - Response: